MicrosoftDocs/mixed-reality/mixed-reality-docs/hand-menu.md

 To read more details for best button size, [click here](https://docs.microsoft.com/en-us/windows/mixed-reality/interactable-object)

-## Best practices
-**A. Keep the number of button small:**
-Due to the close distance between hand-locked menu and eyes and also users' tendency to focus on a relatively small visual area at any time (the attentional cone of vision is roughly 10 degree), we recommend keeping the number of button small.
-Based on our exploration, one column with three buttons work well by keeping all the content within the FOV even when users move their hands to the center of FOV.

-**B. Utilize hand menu for quick action:**
-Raising arm and maintaining the position could easily cause arm fatigue.
-Use hand-locked method for the menu requiring short interaction.
-If your menu is complex and requires extended interaction times, consider using world-lock or body-lock instead.

-**C. Button / Panel angle:**
-Menu should billboard towards opposite shoulder and middle head: This allows a natural hand move to interact with opposite hand with menu and avoids awkward and uncomfortable hand positions when touching buttons.

-**D. Consider supporting one Handed or hands-free operation:**
-Do not assume both of users' hands are always available.
-Consider a wide range of contexts when user's one or both hands are not available, and accommodate your design for those situations.
-To support one-handed hand menu, you can try transitioning menu placement from hand-lock to world-lock when hand flips (palm down).
-For hands-free scenario, you can consider using voice command to invoke the hand menu buttons.

-**E. Two-step invocation:**
-If you use just palm-up as an event to trigger hand menu, it may accidentally appear when you don't need it (false-positive), because people moves their hands a lot both intentionally (for communication and object manipulation) and unintentionally.
-If you experience many false-positive in your app, especially because it requires many other hand interactions, consider adding additional step besides palm-up event to invoke hand menu such as fully opened fingers.

-**F. Avoid adding buttons near home button:**
-If hand menu buttons are placed too close to the home button, it may get accidentally triggered while interacting with hand menu.

-**G. Test, test, test:**
-People have different bodies, different positions of comfort and discomfort, etc.
-Complex menu placement – anything that requires extended interaction times should be more persistent.
-Suggestions include body-locking or world-locking

 ## Suboptimal positions:
 We have done user research with different menus layouts and locations, the following menu locations are **NOT recommended**, find the cons of each study below: